 For both federal and private student loans, you are charged interest from the day the loan money is paid to you or your school.
-That means that even while your loan payments are deferred while you're still in school, your loan is racking up interest unless you pay the interest every month.
+That means that even while your loan payments are deferred you're still racking up interest unless you're making monthly payments.
 When you graduate, the interest is "capitalized," meaning that it's added to the original loan balance.

 With subsidized student loans, the government steps in and makes interest-only payments on the loan while you're still in school.
-When you graduate, your loan balance should be pretty close the original amount of money you borrowed.
+When you graduate, your loan balance should be pretty close to your original loan balance.

 For example, the yearly interest on a $4,000 federal loan is about $260.
 With a subsidized student loan, the federal government repays that amount on your behalf.
 So over four years of college, a $4,000 subsidized student loan vs. other types of loans could save you over a thousand dollars.

 Note: All subsidized student loans are offered by the federal government.
 Private subsidized student loans do not exist.